 3. Chatuchak Market (CJ marked) is possibly the world’s largest weekend market.
 It has thousands (estimates run between 9,000 and 15,000) of booths featuring a wide array of items for sale.
 It is a must-see stop for anyone in Bangkok.

-5. Ayutthaya – City about 60 km from Bangkok where the kings live from 1350 to 1767 where it was burned down from the Burma people.
-It’s a amazing place, with many culture things to look at.
+5. Ayutthaya – City about 60 km from Bangkok where the kings live from 1350 to 1767 where it was burned down by the Burma people.
+It’s an amazing place, with many cultural things to look at.

-6. River Kwai (the bridge over River Kwai) Kanchanaburi city is the place for the museum for building the train track under 2 world war.
-I have been with the train, it’s very difficult, but a good trip.
+6. River Kwai (the bridge over River Kwai) Kanchanaburi city is the place for the museum for building the train tracks under 2 world wars.
+I have been on the train, it’s very difficult, but a good trip.

-7. Khao Takiap… a mountain near Hua Hin, where there are a lot of monkey.
-It’s possible to try to give them food, and he you wil be surounded bu hundreds of monkeys.
+7. Khao Takiap… a mountain near Hua Hin, where there are a lot of monkeys.
+It’s possible to try to give them food, and here you will be surrounded by hundreds of monkeys.

-8. Elephant show. in hua hin, there are daily elephant show.
-See how elephants are trained. and watch them play bowling, football, cycling, nature painting and much more.
+8. Elephant show. in Hua hin, there is a daily elephant show.
+See how elephants are trained. and watch them play bowling, football, cycling, nature painting, and much more.